-The laboratory is one of the best equipped laboratories in Greece, for studying the physical and mechanical properties of earth materials as well as the hydrogeological properties.
-It has all the necessary equipment, including scientific tools, PC and software.
+The Mineralogy - Geology laboratory was founded in 1920, one of the oldest in Europe.
+It comprises the Section of Geological Sciences of the Department of Natural Resources and Agricultural Engineering of the School of Environment and Agricultural Engineering in the Agricultural University of Athens.
 The lab and its personnel draw upon a range of topics through an extensive research network that is broadly grouped in:

 Mineralogy: Mineralogy – Mineral Chemistry, Petrography- Petrochemistry, Geochemistry- Pollution, Economic Geology- Industrial minerals and rocks.